 eFiling (electronic filing) became mandatory in Waukesha County on November 15, 2016 for the following case types: Civil, including the majority of large claim and small claim case types and Family, including paternity, divorce, legal separation, and annulment.
+Additionally, as of March 1, 2017 mandatory eFiling is required for Criminal/Traffic, including felonies, misdemeanor, traffic and forfeiture violations.

 NOTE: eFiling is not currently available for the following: